tinymce/tinymce-docs/getting-started/system-requirements.md

 ### Notes

-`*` TinyMCE's image upload feature and the [imagetools](http://www.tinymce.com/wiki.php/Plugin:imagetools) plugin are not compatible with IE8 and IE9.
+`*` TinyMCE's image upload feature and the [imagetools](/plugins/image-tools/) plugin are not compatible with IE8 and IE9.

+# Next Steps

+We're almost done.
+Last, but certainly not least, are TinyMCE's [developer support options](../getting-support).